-Coronavirus in Myanmar: the number of officially reported infections is quickly rising.
+Coronavirus in Myanmar: the number of infections remains high in Rangoon and Mandalay in particular.

 Can I already apply for a Myanmar visa again?

 Do you have travel plans and do you already want to apply for a Myanmar visa for a trip after the coronavirus limitations are lifted?
 Then you can already submit your visa application.
 However, you do have to wait for an approved visa until the immigration service resumes their inspections.
 Until that time, all applications are put on hold.
 As soon as the government of Myanmar considers the situation surrounding the coronavirus safe enough, all submitted applications will be processed.
 It is currently not known when the limitations will be sufficiently reduced to make business trips and holidays to Myanmar a possibility again.
 The Myanmar embassy can in highly exceptional cases ("compelling reasons") issue a specific permit, in order to travel to Myanmar despite the travel ban.

 I already have a visa, can I still use it?

-The validity period of the Myanmar visa starts as soon as the visa is issued and amounts to 90 days.
+The validity term of the Myanmar visa starts as soon as the visa is issued and amounts to 90 days.
 The expiry date is mentioned on the visa.
-If the coronavirus entry ban in Myanmar is lifted and the visa is still valid, it can still be used to travel to the country.
-The immigration service of Myanmar has announced that the validity of e-visas for Myanmar, which were issued between 02-01-2020 and 21-03-20, will be automatically extended until 90 days after the end of the travel ban.
+Myanmarʼs immigration service has announced that the validity of e-visas for Myanmar, which were issued between 02-01-2020 and 21-03-20, will be automatically extended until 90 days after the end of the travel ban.